syncfusion-content/predictive-analytics-docs/predictive-analytics/PMML-Execution-Engine/Working-with-PMML-Execution-Engine.md

 The following code example illustrates the procedure to call Support Vector Machine model evaluator directly without the help of PMMLEvaluatorFactory.

-{% tabs %}

-{% highlight r %}
+{% highlight c# %}

 //Sample values are passed as anonymous type
 var anonymousType = new
 {
 SepalLength = 5.1,
 SepalWidth = 3.8,
 PetalLength = 1.6,
 PetalWidth = 0.2
 };
 string pmmlFilePath = "../../Iris Sigmoid.pmml";

 //Create instance for PMML Document
 PMMLDocument pmmlDocument = new PMMLDocument(pmmlFilePath);

 //Create instance for SupportVectorMachine model
 SupportVectorMachineModelEvaluator supportVector = new SupportVectorMachineModelEvaluator(pmmlDocument);

 //Gets the predicted result
 PredictedResult predictedResult = supportVector.GetResult(anonymousType, null);
 supportVector.Dispose();

 //Displays the predicted result
 Console.WriteLine(predictedResult.PredictedValue);

-{% endhighlight %}

-{% highlight text %}
+//Output

 Output: Setosa
 The predicted output (Setosa) obtained from PMML Execution engine gives us a clear picture that based on given sepal and petal - width and length, the iris species is more likely to be Setosa.

 {% endhighlight %}

-{% endtabs %}

 ### Mining Model or Random Forest Evaluator